DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Deep Estimation of Distance-to-Feature Fields

-In this section, we describe how to compute a single distance field over an entire model by fusing the predictions on individual patches.
-The computation is divided into three stages: (1) patch extraction, (2) prediction on single patches, and (3) patch fusion.

-\paragraph{Patch Extraction.} The goal of this phase is to decompose an input 3D shape into a collection of patches (either point clouds or range images), depending on the learning algorithm that will be used in the second phase.
-In both cases, our goal will be to have every point of the 3D model covered by more than one patch.
-This stage is similar, but not identical, to the generation of patches for training as the ground-truth information is not available, and the input needs to be covered completely.

-For point clouds, we extract patches with $4096$ points.
-We use an adjacency graph of the points based on their $k$ nearest neighbors (we use $k= 5$), extracting the largest connected component of this graph.
-Each patch is obtained by a breadth-first search from a vertex, and we add patches until each point is covered by 10 patches.
-For each of these patches we predict distance fields to the nearest sharp curves using a point-based predictive model.
-The predictions for all patches containing a point are filtered by excluding predictions from 20\% of points in the patch furthest away from its center of mass.
+The trained deep estimators sense distance variations in the direct vicinity of the \textit{interior curves} visible in individual patches of an input shape; predictions in any two distinct patches may diverge substantially if feature curves are captured differently (\eg, a feature appears as an interior curve in one patch but shows up as a contour in another), see Figure~\ref{fig:methods_inference}~(c).
+Given a set of these partial and inconsistent estimates (with known camera parameters), we reconstruct a distance-to-feature field defined globally on a complete 3D shape; we give an overview of this \textit{fusion} process in Figure~\ref{fig:methods_inference}.

-For image-based models, we assume that the input shape either already comes in the form of range images or can be resampled (as, e.g., it is the case for volumetric data).
-In the latter case, we obtain depth maps of a 3D shape from a number of different directions, from which we extract patches of the size our network was trained on.
-For most of the considered 3D shapes it is enough to use $18$ directions to cover more than 99\% of triangles of the corresponding meshes.
+\paragraph{Patch Extraction} (Figure~\ref{fig:methods_inference}~(a)--(b).)
+We convert an input 3D model into a collection $\{I_i\}_{i=1}^{n_v}$ of $n_v$ range images suitable for our patch-based DEF.
+We assume that the input 3D shape either already comes as range images (\eg, for range scanning) or can be resampled (\eg, represents volumetric data).
+In the latter case, we obtain depth maps of the input shape from multiple distinct directions using raycasting.
+As our deep models are fully convolutional, we employ \textit{full-object views} $I_i$ of input 3D models to compute predictions, which we found to perform similarly to predicting on patches of the size our network was trained on, while being more convenient.

+Crucially for the completeness of the reconstruction, sufficient number of views of the input shape must be provided to capture most features; features not visible in at least one view are likely to be missed.
+We observed that for all of the considered 3D shapes, using $n_v = 128$ directions is sufficient to sample more than 97\% of triangles of the corresponding meshes with at least 8\,samples; we study the influence of the number of input views in Section~\ref{exper:robustness}.
+However, some shapes with many parts of their surfaces visible only from narrow cone of directions, different for each (\eg, with many deep indentations) may require many additional directions.

-\paragraph{Prediction on Single Patches.} Each patch is processed independently using our learning-based algorithm (Section~\ref{sec:models}).
+\paragraph{Patch-Based Distance-to-Feature Estimation.} Each patch~$I_i$ is processed independently using our neural network (Section~\ref{methods:learning}), yielding predictions~$\widehat{d}_i$ sensitive to interior feature curves, as shown in Figure~\ref{fig:methods_inference}~(c).